How to Make a Will in North Carolina

 8. Store your will safely.

 In North Carolina, if you die without a will, your property will be distributed according to state "intestacy" laws.
-North Carolina's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
-If you have neither a spouse nor children, your grandchildren or your parents will get your property.
+North Carolina's intestacy law gives your property to your closest relatives, beginning with your spouse, children, and parents.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in North Carolina?
+Can I Make My Own Will in North Carolina?

-No. You can make your own will in North Carolina, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
+Yes.
+You can make your own will in North Carolina, using Nolo's Quicken WillMaker & Trust.
+However, you might want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
 See Do I Need an Attorney to Make My Estate Plan?

 To make a will in North Carolina, you must be:

 You must generally make your will on hard copy.
 That is, it must be on actual paper.
-It cannot be on an audio, video, or any other digital file.
-(Although, see "Can I Make a Digital or Electronic Will?," below.)
+It can't be an audio or video file.
 Type and print your will using a computer, or you can use a typewriter.
+However, beginning in 2026, North Carolina will allow digital copies of wills if they follow specific guidelines.
+(See "Can I Make a Digital or Electronic Will?," below.)

-How Do I Sign My North Carolina Will?
+How to Sign and Execute My North Carolina Will

 To finalize your will in North Carolina:

-Only "disinterested" witnesses who do not stand to inherit anything should sign your will since "interested" witnesses can lose the gift you leave them or their spouse by serving as your witness.
-N.C.
-Gen. Stat. § 31-10.
+Only "disinterested" witnesses who don't stand to inherit anything should sign your will because "interested" witnesses can lose the gift you leave them or their spouse by serving as your witness.
+(N.C.
+Gen. Stat. § 31-10 (2025).)

 Do I Need to Have My Will Notarized?

 Yes.
 In North Carolina, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
-Nolo's Quicken WillMaker produces a letter to your executor that generally explains what the job requires.
+Nolo's Quicken WillMaker & Trust produces a letter to your executor that generally explains what the job requires.
 If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.
+(N.C.
+Gen. Stat. § 28A-4-1 (2025).)

 In North Carolina, you may revoke or change your will at any time.
 You can revoke your will by: